MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 For these images, the exposure ratio again is mostly not between 100 and 300.
 Therefore, it is likely that the ratio is again the problem.

 ### Making of Dataset P3 <a name="making-of-dataset-p3"></a>
-The sensor for the Sony camera is a full-frame Bayer sensor.
+The sensor for the Sony camera in the paper is a full-frame Bayer sensor.
 While all other devices complied with this, we found out that the mobile phone for this section, the Samsung Galaxy S22, did not.
-This phone uses a 50MP ISOCELL GN5 ("Samsung Galaxy S22 camera", 2023), which uses a Tetrapixel RGB Bayer pattern ("ISOCELL GN5", n.d.), but this should just be another terminology for the Quad-Bayer pattern used by all other devices ("How does a quad pixel camera work?", 2022).
+This phone uses a 50MP ISOCELL GN5 ("Samsung Galaxy S22 camera", 2023), which uses a Tetrapixel RGB Bayer pattern ("ISOCELL GN5", n.d.) to shoot DNG images with a resolution of 4000x3000.
+It should be noted however that it appears that Tetrapixel is just another terminology for the Quad-Bayer pattern used by all other devices ("How does a quad pixel camera work?", 2022).
 However, we did not manage to get it working with the provided Sony pipeline.
 Normally, using the following line:

 `im = raw.raw_image_visible.astype(np.float32)`